By using this site, you agree to the Privacy Policy and Terms of Use.

 The Treatment Landscape for Idiopathic Pulmonary Fibrosis

-Idiopathic pulmonary fibrosis remains a challenging progressive lung disease with a median survival of 2–3 years from diagnosis, according to epidemiological data cited in PubMed.
+Idiopathic pulmonary fibrosis remains a challenging progressive lung disease.
 Current antifibrotic therapies, primarily nintedanib and pirfenidone, have demonstrated modest slowing of disease progression, but patient outcomes remain poor and treatment options remain limited for those who cannot tolerate existing agents.

 Prostacyclin analogues have long been used intravenously or subcutaneously in pulmonary arterial hypertension (PAH), a related but distinct condition, because they reduce pulmonary vascular resistance and improve exercise capacity.
 The rationale for investigating inhaled treprostinil in IPF stems from emerging evidence that vasodilatory and antiproliferative properties of prostacyclin may benefit patients with progressive fibrotic lung disease, though the mechanistic basis remains incompletely understood.